xpinked/ctf-writeups/noxCTF18/Web/HiddenDOM/Solution.md

 One of the challenges i participated with was this Web challege called HiddenDOM,

-At first glance in the name i knew some "JavaScript HTML DOM Knowledge"[1] was required, hmm let's see.
+At first glance in the name i knew some "JavaScript HTML DOM Knowledge" is required, hmm let's see.

 [![N|Solid](https://raw.githubusercontent.com/xpinked/ctf-writeups/master/noxCTF18/Web/HiddenDOM/Screenshots/Screenshot_1.png)]